 Combining targeted campaigns with segmented emails is expected to be the norm instead of just a trend in the future.
 Not only is it more logical to do so, but it will also be easier to do with the rising popularity of automated workflows.

-However, we should expect the use of multiple channels to become a new trend to prepare for.
-One thing is for sure, while these changes may bring in good results, they will also cause email marketing to be even more competitive.
+We should however, expect the use of multiple channels to become a new trend to prepare for.
+One thing is for sure, while these changes may bring in good results, they will also cause email marketing to become even more competitive.